Abdullah-Affef/Personal-Portfolio/README.md

 ├── package.json      # Project dependencies
 └── vite.config.js    # Vite configuration
 ```

-## Customization

-To customize this portfolio for Abdullah Ali Affef:

-1. Update the content in `App.jsx` with personal information
-2. Modify the skills and projects sections
-3. Update contact details
-4. Customize colors and styling in `App.css`
-5. Add personal images and assets

-## Deployment

-This portfolio can be deployed to any static hosting service such as:

-- Vercel
-- Netlify
-- GitHub Pages
-- Firebase Hosting

-Simply build the project with `npm run build` and deploy the `dist` folder.

 ## License

 This portfolio is for personal use by Abdullah Ali Affef.